The world of IT security is full of misinformation, disinformation, confusion, and myths. This has become the case for a variety of reasons.

-We can go one-step ahead of this myth like there are many malware issues and mobile issues about which mobile users can get idea to prevent them.
+We can go one step ahead of this myth like there are many malware issues and mobile issues about which mobile users can get ideas to prevent them.
 Even mobile security providers frequently produce patches to avoid further threats.

 Technical language is not a barrier in IT Security:

 In fact, the security discussion should be in plain English rather than technical language.
 As a result, it would reach to common non-technical person.
-Technical language barrier will have limitation of understanding, seem difficult to understand and does not carry any value.
-There is need for discussions about information security to be carried out in plain English, rather than highly technical language.
-Security should be at each part of business level as it is for people, business process, and technology.
+The technical language barrier will have a limitation of understanding, seem difficult to understand, and do not carry any value.

 Allowing security to be considered strictly “tech territory” allows another myth to go unchecked – that security reduces usability.
 With good, user-friendly security software with good design, this myth is simply untrue.
 Discussing IT security in plain English is important to dispel this myth as well.